cru1z1n/TextureMaterialFinder/README.md

 ## Batch Script for PAA to PNG Conversion

 To convert your PAA files to PNG format, use the following batch script:
+For more information on Pal2PacE, visit the [DayZ-Modding-Features repository](https://github.com/DayZ-RF/DayZ-Modding-Features/tree/main/Paa2Png).
 ```batch
 @echo off
 setlocal enabledelayedexpansion